Innovating agriculture from the lab to the field

 October 9-10, 2025 | Willa Cather Dining Complex

 Join us at the 2025 PSI Plant Science Symposium, where we will explore Next Generation Crop Improvement: From Prediction to Practice and Mechanism.
 October 9 & 10, 2025 at the Willa Cather Dining Center.
-Confirmed speakers include Elizabeth "Toby" Kellogg of the Danforth Plant Science Center, and Scott Allen Jackson of the University of Georgia.
-Registration will open in the summer.
+Featured speakers include:

 Our latest edition